bob-walters/nginx-istio/README.md

 That will establish an Ingress for both ofthe previous podinfo releases where the routing is determined by the hostname (host header) used in Http requests.

-There are two important details (TODO) about this ingress configuration:
+There are two important details about this ingress configuration:

 * The annotation `nginx.ingress.kubernetes.io/service-upstream: "true"` is set in order to ensure that the nginx-ingress uses thw cluster IP address, rather than individual pod IP addresses, when forwarding traffic.